Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Results and Discussion

 Where $\hat{X}$ is the candidate binary map and $X$ is the reference binary map. ``IoU-Object Exist" demonstrates the ability of VLMs to precisely locate an object in an image by outputting bounding box coordinates, while ``IoU-Total" also reflects their capability to determine whether the object exists.
 We will primarily examine ``IoU-Object Exist" as our focus is on evaluating the current precision of the VLMs.

-In the grounding of unconstrained objects such as excavators and rebars, generative VLMs perform notably worse compared to the visual grounding-optimized Grounding DINO.
-However, when tasked with grounding a specific type of object, the performance of Grounding DINO tends to deteriorate.
-In most cases, the micro-averaged IoU equals or exceeds the macro-averaged IoU, indicating that VLMs typically achieve better results when objects are large in the images.
+In the object visual grounding task, LLaVA and Qwen models also show comparable or higher performance than the GPT and Gemini model, which echoes the analysis of more spatial training data mentioned in Section \ref{result: safety rule violation VQA}.
+The lower accuracy of smaller open-source models on rebars is likely due to their limited exposure to such objects during pre-training; rebars are relatively uncommon in general image datasets and are predominantly found in construction-specific environments.

-In the object visual grounding task, LLaVA models also show comparable or higher performance than the GPT model, which echoes the analysis of more spatial training data mentioned in Section \ref{result: safety rule violation VQA}.
+A closer examination of the results reveals clear trends.
+For unconstrained object categories such as excavators and rebars, earlier generative VLMs like GPT-4V and LLaVA perform substantially worse than Grounding DINO, which is optimized for visual grounding.
+However, Grounding DINO’s advantage diminishes when the task requires grounding more specific object types, where its performance begins to deteriorate.
+Notably, newer VLMs released in 2025—such as Gemini-2.5-Flash and Qwen-2.5-VL—show substantial improvements over their predecessors, with Qwen-2.5-VL (7B) achieving the best performance in our visual grounding evaluation.
+We also noticed that in most cases, the micro-averaged IoU equals or exceeds the macro-averaged IoU, indicating that VLMs typically achieve better results when objects are large in the images.